The Install

 After you click start, VirtualBox will start the iso and you will be prompted to select an install mode.
 I usually just select

-, but it defaults to Test this media & install CentOS 7
+Install CentOS 7, but it defaults to Test this media & install CentOS 7.

 The install process will begin by asking you to select your language of preference.
 Once you've done that the next prompt will be to select the install destination.